ScholarEval: Research Idea Evaluation Grounded in Literature: Evaluation results

 \subsection{Additional Results and Significance Analysis}

 In this section, we include detailed evaluation results supplementing the results we presented in the main paper.
-Namely, \autoref{tab:pairwise_overall}, \ref{tab:pairwise_ai}, \ref{tab:pairwise_neuro}, \ref{tab:pairwise_biochem}, and \ref{tab:pairwise_ecology} show the pairwise significance analysis of the coverage results between \system variants and every baseline overall and for each discipline.
-Additionally, \autoref{tab:type_axis_severity} shows the coverage results across all systems by type, axis, severity. \autoref{tab:latency_cost} outlines the latency and cost of each of \system and baseline systems.
+Namely, Tables \ref{tab:pairwise_overall}, \ref{tab:pairwise_ai}, \ref{tab:pairwise_neuro}, \ref{tab:pairwise_biochem}, and \ref{tab:pairwise_ecology} show the pairwise significance analysis of the coverage results between \system variants and every baseline overall and for each discipline.
+Additionally, Table \ref{tab:type_axis_severity} shows the coverage results across all systems by type, axis, severity.
+Moreover, we conduct evaluation on \benchmark-AI using o4-mini (the underlying model of o4-mini-deep research) as the model backbone for \system, shown in Table \ref{tab:o4-mini-backbone}.
+These results showcase that using the same underlying model, \system still achieves higher coverage of the rubrics in \benchmark.
+We also conduct an evaluation of the related system that is closest in scope to the contribution module in \system, Idea Novelty Checker by \citep{shahid-etal-2025-literature}, which outputs novelty verdicts for ideas followed by short rationales (Table \ref{tab:idea-novelty-checker}).
+This evaluation contextualizes our system against other scholarly work on idea evaluation and confirms our choice to compare \system against strong baseline that output detailed feedback at the same scope as \system (i.e. strong LLMs and deep research systems).
+Finally, table \ref{tab:latency_cost} outlines the latency and cost of \system and baseline systems.